 They can grow up to 6 inches in length, 8 inches tall, and come in a variety of colors and patterns.

 They are omnivorous, so will need a balanced diet of meat and plant food.
 There are many different types of angelfish.

 Their tank should be at least 20 gallons, and the water should be slightly soft and acidic.

-As they mature, they can become aggressive, especially if your tank in overcrowded.
-In general though, they are a good community fish, just don’t keep them with very small fish or fin-nipping species.
+As they mature, they can become aggressive, especially if your tank is overcrowded.
+In general, though, they are a good community fish, just don’t keep them with very small fish or fin-nipping species.

 If you’re new to fishkeeping, I recommend starting slowing and adding just a few fish at any one time.
 This will give you chance to get to know and understand how to care for each species of fish before you add another.